IRS Mileage Rate for 2025: What Can Businesses Expect for The Upcoming Year

 Driving speed

-To use segmented tracking, employees only need to clock in once at the start of their shift and once at the end of their workday.
-There is no need for the employees to clock in and out several times a day as they make multiple stops.
+To use segmented tracking, employees only need to clock in once at the start and once at the end of their workday.
+Employees do not need to clock in and out several times a day as they make multiple stops.
 The app captures all work-related activities throughout the day without employees needing to lift a finger.

-This tool provides valuable insights into your employees’ driving behaviors such as excessive speeding and unauthorized detours.
-With a reliable travel log in hand, you can quickly address unwanted behaviors and enforce company policies.
+This tool provides valuable insights into your employees’ driving behaviors, such as excessive speeding and unauthorized detours.
+With a reliable travel log, you can quickly address unwanted behaviors and enforce company policies.

 Timeero allows you to easily distinguish between business and commuter mileage.
 Timeero’s commuter mileage feature can be configured to log mileage only when an employee travels beyond a predefined distance from their home to the workplace.